USC is tackling water conservation through the following initiatives:

 Drought Tolerant Landscaping

 USC Facilities has been incorporating drought tolerant plants throughout the UPC and HSC campus where aesthetically feasible.
 These changes have yielded water savings up to 43% for the converted areas.
 Further conversion is under review on an ongoing basis.
 Additionally, numerous drought tolerant and local trees are being installed at the HSC campus as part of the campus beautification project.
+USC uses a combination of native and drought tolerant plants in the campus’ non-turf planted areas.
+Some non-native drought tolerant plants are utilized because it allows the university to have a larger selection of plants to choose from, and drought tolerant plants are typically from similar climates and soils, so they tend to thrive in our region and use less water.

 Much of the non-turf landscaping area at UPC is serviced by drip irrigation.
 A conversion to drip irrigation is currently underway at the Health Science campus with the goal of converting approximately 75% of the campus to drip systems.
 Roughly 60% of the project is complete.